nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/rack-env.md

 ### Return Values:
 It returns `string`.

-# Referencing Environment Variables from Templates
+# Referencing Environment Variables From Templates

 For getting values in liquid templates,